-Section 4(f) allows all parties to agree to take action to present an agreement resulting from collaborative law to a tribunal for approval under section 7 without terminating collaborative law.
+Section 5(f) allows all parties to agree to take action to present an agreement resulting from a collaborative law process to a tribunal for approval under section 8 without terminating the process.
 Read together, these sections allow, for example, collaborative lawyers in divorce proceedings to present uncontested settlement agreements to the court for approval and incorporation into a court order as local practice dictates.
-The collaborative law process - and the evidentiary privilege for collaborative law communications- is not terminated by presentation of the settlement agreement to the court.
+The collaborative law process - and the evidentiary privilege for collaborative law communications - is not terminated by

-SECTION 5.
-COLLABORATIVE LAW AND PROCEEDINGS PENDING BEFORE TRIBUNAL; STATUS REPORTS.

-- (a) Parties to a proceeding pending before a tribunal may sign a collaborative law participation agreement to negotiate about a matter substantially related to the proceeding.

-Parties shall promptly file a notice of collaborative law with the tribunal after the collaborative law participation agreement is signed.
-Subject to subsection (c) and Section 6, the filing shall operate as a stay of the proceeding. - (b) Parties shall file promptly a written notice of termination with the tribunal when a collaborative law process terminates.
-The stay of the proceeding created by subsection (a) is lifted when the notice is filed with the tribunal.
-The notice must not specify any reason for the termination. - (c) A tribunal may require parties to provide status reports on the proceeding. - (1) Except as authorized by paragraph (2), a status report may not include a report, assessment, evaluation, recommendation, finding, or other communication regarding a

-1 collaborative law process.
-2 (2) A status report to a tribunal may require parties and lawyers to disclose: 3 (A) whether the process is occurring or has terminated and whether an 4 agreement was reached; or 5 (B) a collaborative law communication as permitted under Section 16.
-6 (3) A communication made in violation of subsection (c)(1) may not be 7 considered by a tribunal.
-8 (d) A tribunal shall not dismiss a pending proceeding in which a notice of a collaborative 9 law is filed based on failure to prosecute or delay without providing parties appropriate notice 10 and an opportunity to be heard.
-11 Comment 12 13 attempt to resolve matters in pending proceedings.
-To give the collaborative law process time 14 and breathing space to operate, it creates a stay of proceedings from the time the tribunal 15
+1 presentation of the settlement agreement to the court.
+2 3 SECTION 6.
+PROCEEDINGS PENDING BEFORE TRIBUNAL; STATUS 4 REPORT.
+5 (a) Parties to a proceeding pending before a tribunal may sign a collaborative law 6 participation agreement to seek to resolve a matter related to the proceeding.
+Parties shall file 7 promptly a notice of the agreement with the tribunal after the collaborative law participation 8 agreement is signed.
+Subject to subsection (c) and Section 7 and 8, the filing operates as a stay of 9 the proceeding.
+10 (b) Parties shall file promptly a notice of termination in a record with the tribunal when a 11 collaborative law process terminates.
+The stay of the proceeding under subsection (a) is lifted 12 when the notice is filed with the tribunal.
+The notice may not specify any reason for the 13 termination.
+14 (c) A tribunal may require parties and collaborative lawyers to provide status reports on 15 the proceeding.
+16 (d) Except as authorized by subsection (e), a status report may not include a report, 17 assessment, evaluation, recommendation, finding, or other communication regarding a 18 collaborative law process.
+19 (e) A tribunal may require parties and lawyers to disclose in a status report: 20 (1) whether the process is occurring or has terminated and whether an agreement 21 was reached; or 22 (2) a collaborative law communication as permitted under Section 18.
+23 (f) A communication made in violation of subsection (d) may not be considered by a 24 tribunal.
+25 (g) If a notice of collaborative law process is filed in a pending proceeding, a tribunal and their collaborative lawyers appropriate notice and an opportunity to be heard.